khornlund/kotw/source/characters.rst

 `This <https://www.reddit.com/r/dndnext/comments/bw2kl7/character_concepts_for_every_classbackground?sort=confidence>`_
 is a useful matrix of class/background combinations you might use as inspiration.

+Don't pick backgrounds for their mechanical benefits, I'll tend to ignore the mechanical parts anyway as some are stupidly strong (eg. Outlander).
+Instead I'll just play-it-by-ear give in-game benefits where your background is relevant, eg.
+*"Go ahead and roll medicine with advantage to determine how this person died, given your gladiator background."*

+This way everyone should feel free to pick whatever interests them, without worrying about what's optimal.
+The best way to get an in-game benefit is to have a backstory with ties to the setting.

 Innate Spellcasting
 -------------------
 Pre-TcoE if a racial ability or feat let you cast a spell once per long rest, RAW you don't count as knowing that spell and you cannot cast it with any spell slots you may have.
 Eg. Tiefling Infernal Legacy.